dylang/shortid/README.md

  * By default 7-14 url-friendly characters: `A-Z`, `a-z`, `0-9`, `_-`
  * Non-sequential so they are not predictable.
  * Supports `cluster` (automatically), custom seeds, custom alphabet.
+ * Can generate any number of ids without duplicates, even millions per day.
+ * Perfect for games, especially if you are concerned about cheating so you don't want an easily guessable id.
+ * ShortId generation does not "restart" when you restart your app.
  * Popular replacement for Mongo ID/Mongoose ID.
  * Includes [Mocha](http://visionmedia.github.com/mocha/) tests.